This article was originally published on Feb. 8, 2022.

 During her time there, West solved math problems by hand before programming a computer to do it for her.
 She worked on projects that related to Pluto and Neptune, acted as project manager for a U.S. Navy ocean surveillance satellite and helped create a GPS service.

-Like Katherine Johnson, Dorothy Vaughn and Mary Jackson, West is considered a “hidden figure."
+Like Katherine Johnson, Dorothy Vaughn and Mary Jackson, West is considered a “hidden figure" and one of the most regarded Black scientists of all time.
 Her contributions to science were often overlooked because of her race and gender.
 Among her other achievements with the Navy, West also earned a master’s and doctoral degree in public administration.
 She's been awarded numerous awards including the Prince Phillip Medal, HBCU Digest's Female Alumna of the Year and an induction into the U.S. Air Force Hall of Fame.
 West retired in Virginia.
 You can read more about her in her memoir, It Began With A Dream.

 Chemist Percy Julian is best known for his work on cortisone, steroids and birth control.
 An Alabama native, Julian couldn't find a high school in the South that would accept him, due to discrimination.
 So at 17, he applied to DePauw University in Indiana and took high school courses alongside college credits, graduating at the top of his class.